StaticJsCMS/static-cms/README.md

 > [!IMPORTANT]
 > Static CMS has been archived.
 The project originally started as a way of keeping NetlifyCMS (now [Decap CMS](https://decapcms.org/)) alive, which at the time was abandoned.
-Since then, Decap CMS has been revitilized.
+Since then, Decap CMS has been revitalized.
 Along with other great alternatives, like [Tina CMS](https://tina.io/), there are better options out there than what StaticCMS provided.
 Thus the decision was made to cease development.

 <div align="center">